muratk3n/thirdwave/en/README.md

 *Outside the Wire*, little *Training Day*'ish, but has some solid anti-militant messages..
 The actor with the wing-suit from *Avengers* was in it.
-Brother was like the black Terminator..
+Brother was like the black Terminator!

 ---